Red Hat Learning Subscription FAQ: On-demand training for IT success

 Features of Red Hat Learning Subscription

-Answer: Red Hat Learning Subscription is a learning solution that provides users with one year of access to online training and video classroom modality courses.
+Answer: Red Hat Learning Subscription is a learning solution that provides users with one year of access to self-paced training courses.
 There are three subscriptions available for purchase that include additional features: standard, basic, and developer.
 For each of these tiers, there is also an enterprise subscription package.

-Answer: The basic tier of Red Hat Learning Subscription includes access to our entire catalog of online learning content, video classroom courses, skills paths, and early access content.
+Answer: The basic tier of Red Hat Learning Subscription includes access to our entire catalog of self-paced training courses, skills paths, and early access content.
 The subscription also includes up to 400 hours of lab access, up to 10 e-book downloads, and email support for access and technical questions.

-Answer: The standard tier includes the access to our entire catalog of online learning content, video classroom courses, skills paths, early access content, and up to 400 hours of hands-on lab time that are included in the basic tier.
+Answer: The standard tier includes the access to our entire catalog of self-paced training courses, skills paths, early access content, and up to 400 hours of hands-on lab time that are included in the basic tier.
 In addition, the standard subscription includes certification exams, expert extras, and expert chat.

-Answer: The developer tier includes access to our entire catalog of developer content, including online learning developer content, video classroom developer courses, and up to 100 hours of hands-on lab time.
+Answer: The developer tier includes access to our entire catalog of developer content, including self-paced training courses, and up to 100 hours of hands-on lab time.
 In addition, you can access three developer exam attempts that can be used for new exams or exam retakes.